Zibri/gemini-cli/README.md

     ```

 2.  **Configuration File:**
     The client will look for a `config.json` file.
-Create this file and add your key.
-This is also where you can set a default model, temperature, origin, or system prompt.
+You can create this file to set a default model, temperature, API key, or system prompt.

     *   **POSIX:** `~/.config/gemini-cli/config.json`
     *   **Windows:** `%APPDATA%\gemini-cli\config.json`